 Compare interest rates around the world

-When you open a high-interest savings account in the US, you might find interest rates of less than 1% up to 2.5%.
+When you open a high-interest savings account in Canada, you usually find interest rates ranging from less than 1% to 2.5%.
 But while you can find considerably higher returns overseas, it comes with risk.

 For example, an interest rate of 16.00% on that account in Venezuela may sound great.
-But not when you consider the country’s inflation, which is expected to hit 1,000,000% by the end of the year.
+But not when you consider the country’s inflation, which could hit 1,000,000%.
 Your investment could be nearly worthless in a year from now when you factor in inflation.

 Other factors to consider when choosing an account include: